sustainer-network/event-store-functions/README.md

-Add events to the event store, and hydrate aggregate roots.
+Add events to the event store, and get hydrated aggregate roots.